While purchasing a grill used to be an easy task, these days, the grill market offers hundreds of brands and various types of grills.

 Both pellet smokers and gas grills come with handy cooking options.
 They can both be versatile and come loaded with features.
 It all depends on which kind of features you value more.

-Here are two of our favourite girls from each category to help you make up your mind between gas and pellet.
+Here are two of our favorite grills from each category to help you make up your mind between gas and pellet.

 The Traeger Pro is the best-selling range from Traeger.
 The Traeger Pro 780 gives you an impressive 780 square meters of cooking space, enough to grill 6 chickens at once.